IDMNYU/DM-GY-6063-B-CreativeCodingFA16/Syllabus.md

 • Project 2: Choice (critiqued)			30%

 For each project your grade will be assessed upon the following: Principles, Creativity/Thoughtfulness, Craft.

+The requirements listed for each assignment, are the bare minimum.
+I'm always looking for you to go above and beyond that, especially if you wish to have grades that are above an average grade.
+I expect to see you experimenting and investiaging the different coding principles that we've discussed in class and in the readings.
+A failed experiment is better than no experiment.

 Below gives you a sense of the spectrum, giving examples for high, middle and low grades.

 Please note:
 A letter grade of "C" is an average grade.
 Average is not bad.
 It means average.
 Most of us are average, in some way.
 An average level of work is being done.
 It does not mean perfection.
 It means that the work still has room to develop at it's current state.
 It also means that the work has noticible achievements and evidence of some acquisition of knowledge.
 I look at this on an individual basis as well as across the whole class.